Dinnington: Postcode NE13 7LQ

 Pressure on local facilities and services

-The increased population puts pressure on existing facilities and services.
-Dinnington First School is to be redeveloped to double its intake into the reception year from 30 to 60 pupil places; the new facilities are likely to include some space made available for community use (Parish council minutes Sep 2017 pdf; Statutory notice pdf Oct 2017).
-Plans have been submitted and the new school is expected to open in September 2019 (Newcastle council 2017/1478/01/DET).
+An increased population puts pressure on existing facilities and services.
+Dinnington First School has been redeveloped to double its intake into the reception year from 30 to 60 pupil places; the new facilities include some availablity for community use (Parish council minutes Sep 2017 pdf; Statutory notice pdf Oct 2017).
+Plans were submitted in 2017 and the new school is expected to open in 2019 (Newcastle council 2017/1478/01/DET).
+Kier Construction were expected to hand over the building to the School at Christmas 2018.
+Demolition of the old school building is to commence in January 2019 (Parish Council minutes Oct 2018)..

 - Dinnington School new building http://www.dinnington.newcastle.sch.uk/website/new_school_build/126967